 - I can suggest one particular wine I want to drink with Thanksgiving dinner but if you don’t like that particular wine, like a Cabernet Sauvignon or sparkling wine, you shouldn’t drink it.

 Now, going back to the Zinfandel example, I could tell you Zinfandel is the absolute perfect wine for a Holiday meal.
 Many historians consider Zinfandel to be America’s grape.
 And the flavor profile of your average Zinfandel is not only tasty with turkey, but it also won’t make sweet and tangy cranberry sauce taste horrible.

 This is all true.
 But if you only like to drink sweet, white wines, you are never going to enjoy Zinfandel with your turkey dinner.

 Of course, there are other factors to consider when trying to buy wines to serve with Thanksgiving dinner.

 Let’s look more closely at a few.

-At a Southern or Pennsylvania Dutch table, there tends to be wide contrasts of super sweet and somewhat bitter elements, whereas a traditional New England table or a Midwestern meal might offer simpler flavors.
+At a Southern or Pennsylvania Dutch table, there tend to be wide contrasts of super sweet and somewhat bitter elements, whereas a traditional New England table or a Midwestern meal might offer simpler flavors.
 Or they might serve a smoked turkey instead of roasted.

 Additionally, some families celebrate multiple cultures at the Thanksgiving table.
-To suggest that the same wine is going to pair “perfectly” at a one family’s table with turkey and kimchi and another with cornbread stuffing and ambrosia salad is absurd.
+To suggest that the same wine is going to pair “perfectly” at one family’s table with turkey and kimchi and another with cornbread stuffing and ambrosia salad is absurd.